JadeJiao/CS62finalProject-easyStration/README.md

 - Show all remaining eligible courses left in user's indicated major and minor

 # Running the code
-When you run easyStration, it will prompt you for a filename that contains information pertinent to your registration.
+To run the code, go to the easyStrationSrc folder that contains all our code, and run the easyStration class.
+When you do, it will prompt you for a filename that contains information pertinent to your registration.
 The format of the file must be as follows:

 	(Major 1)
 	(Major 2)